dduda2894/obviously/README.md

 It is unclear why sometimes the API return a higher or lower number of products than the website.
 Further investigation into this is necessary.

+## Debenhams scraper

+### Debenhams product search API

+The maximum number of products that can be downloaded per one request is 1000.
+However, it appears to allow to query the highest amount of products by a unique query when 40 products are downloaded per request.
+It does not allow to download more than 2000 products for any unique given query, be it through the browser(website) or direct API call.

-### WebDriverException
+## WebDriverException

 A WebDriverException exception is thrown mid run.
-The scraper continues to run.
+The scrapers continues to run.
 Needs to be investigated, but does not appear to affect the result.

-### products.csv file

-After a successful completion of scraping the products are stored in a products.csv file at the root directory of the project.

-The category field contains a primary and a sub categories separated by a symbol '/'.
-When the anchor text of the category in the website is "View All", the primary category and sub category in the file match.
+## Saving the data to the in-memory database

+Many products are listed in multiple categories.
+As a result they appear multiple times in the products list.
+This prevents products from being saved in the database because of duplicate ID.
+This could be addressed y merging the duplicates before saving to the database.
+For the purpose of this test only 10 products are saved into the database and later retrieved and logged in the console.